 A standard time off requests policy would include the following:

-Once a system is established, make sure that employees understand the company’s time off request process.
+Once you establish a system, make sure that employees understand the company’s time off request process.
 When new policies and rules are created, it is especially important to communicate with all team members about the changes to the company’s time off policy.
 This type of consistency will make it easier for you to manage time-off requests.